spruceid/kepler-dapp/README.md

 git checkout feat/siwe-kepler-quickstart
 ```

+3. __NOTE__: if you are using WSL you should skip this step.

-3. To avoid requests being blocked by your browser's CORS policy, you will need to add an network alias for the loopback address.
-Make up a domain name, and add a new entry to your hosts file (`/etc/hosts` on Unix, `\WINDOWS\system32\drivers\etc\hosts` on Windows).
+To avoid requests being blocked by your browser's CORS policy, you will need to add an network alias for the loopback address.
+Make up a domain name, and add a new entry to your hosts file (`/etc/hosts` on Unix, `C:\WINDOWS\system32\drivers\etc\hosts` on Windows).
 ```
 #For example you could add this line to the bottom of your hosts file:
 127.0.0.1	test.mydomain.com